-One of the biggest questions being asked by participants of my recent courses is:
+One of the biggest questions asked by participants in my copywriting course is:

 How do you structure a piece of writing?

 It’s only when you apply structure to an entire piece of work from start to finish, and do it at least three times, will you “get structure”.

 That structure is the Anatomy of Body Copy and, according to many a course graduate, it has been a very useful ‘map’ for shaping their writing.
 So the aim of this post is to answer the above question with a stage-by-stage explanation that breaks down the Anatomy into its six parts.

 Just as a sonata is made up of three movements: exposition, development and recapitulation; and a story has a beginning, a middle and an end; so too does the Anatomy move from introduction to substantiation to conclusion.
 The extra three stages are the headline and the transitions.

 Your homework (should you accept) is to read this post from start to finish, then apply the 6 stages to your next project.

 The big type above this picture is a headline, or title in academic circles.
 It sums up in a just few select words exactly what your advertisement, web page, editorial or essay is all about.
 It should be clear, concise and compelling enough to make the reader want to dip into the introduction.
 Even if you know the reader will read your piece, have a go at writing an interesting headline.
 It makes your content inviting to read as well as show that you know how to engage the audience.
 Note that the headline does not repeat what the picture is saying, which in this case is Anatomy of Body Copy.
 Together, headline and picture complete the message.